taboola/react-mint/README.md

 TooltipPortals provide two main functionalities: the React portal which all descendant Tooltip components will anchor to and a React provider which will provide themes to descendant Tooltip components.

+**style** : object

+The style object passed into the enclosing div if you need to pass it styles

+**className** : string

+The class name passed into the enclosing div if you need to style/select it

 **themes** : object

 A map of keys to objects which represent all the props in a theme.
 For example, a themes object of